JunaidOfficialNow/array-driver/docs/aggregationMethods.md

 ```
 ### notes
-- This function is supposed to work only with array of objects.
-Else expect for unexpected behaviour.
+- This function is also compatible with arrays which contain non-primitive values.
-- Currently only one key is supported.
-It will be updated to take multiple arguments and to group by multiple values.